R3verseG0d/Thinkpad-ROMS/README.md

-A BIOS dump of some thinkpad bios roms.
+A collection of Thinkpad BIOS images.